kubernetes/autoscaler/charts/cluster-autoscaler/README.md

 In this example you would need to `--set autoDiscovery.clusterName=my.cluster.internal` when installing.

-It is not recommended to try to mix this with setting `autoscalingGroups`
+It is not recommended to try to mix this with setting `autoscalingGroups`.

 See [autoscaler AWS documentation](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#auto-discovery-setup) for a more discussion of the setup.